A Decade of Growth

 Release Timeline – SAP HANA platform and cloud edition

-SAP HANA Cloud is one of the technologies of SAP HANA Cloud Services, introduced at SAPPHIRE NOW 2019.
-SAP HANA Cloud itself was presented at SAP TechEd 2019 and released last month (March 2020).
+SAP HANA Cloud was first at SAP TechEd 2019 and released last month (March 2020).

 To get started, visit